TERMS OF BUSINESS

 7.3.1 1.5 x rates from 5.30pm – 10pm, 6am – 9am on weekdays and 6am – 10pm Saturday;

-7.3.2 2 x rates from 10pm – 6am Monday to Saturday and any time on Sunday.
+7.3.2 2 x rates from 10pm – 6am Monday to Saturday and any time on Sunday or public holiday.

 7.4 BSI shall invoice Customer and Customer shall pay for the Services (to a bank account provided on the invoice or as otherwise directed by BSI) as follows, or as otherwise set out in the Proposal: